Hundemeier/sacn/Readme.md

 import sacn
 import time

-sender = sacn.sender.sACNsender()  # provide an IP-Address to bind to if you are using Windows and want to use multicast sender.start()  # start the sending thread sender.activate_output(1)  # start sending out data in the 1st universe sender[1].multicast = True  # set multicast to True
+sender = sacn.sACNsender()  # provide an IP-Address to bind to if you are using Windows and want to use multicast sender.start()  # start the sending thread sender.activate_output(1)  # start sending out data in the 1st universe sender[1].multicast = True  # set multicast to True